EntropyString/EntropyString-Swift/README.md

 [TOC](#TOC)

-## <a name="CustomBytes"></a>Custom Bytes
+### <a name="CustomBytes"></a>Custom Bytes

 As described in [Secure Bytes](#SecureBytes), `EntropyString` automatically generates random bytes using either `SecRandomCopyBuf` or `arc4random_buf`.
-These functions are fine, but you may have a need to provide your own bytes, say for deterministic testing or to use a specialized byte genterator.
-The `RandomString.entropy(of:using:bytes)` function allows passing in your own bytes to create a string.
+These functions are fine, but you may have a need to provide your own btyes for deterministic testing or to use a specialized byte genterator.
+The function `random.string(bits:using)` allows specifying your own bytes to create a string.

 Suppose we want a string capable of 30 bits of entropy using 32 characters.
 We pass in 4 bytes (to cover the 30 bits):